evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## Performance

 The Tesla Model 3 Long Range has a maximum power of 324KW (441hp).
 The total torque is 493nm.
 The 0-100km/h sprint (0-62mph) takes 4,4 seconds.
-The top speed is 233 km/h.
+The top speed is 233 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging